LimitlessUR/Restaurant_UI-UX_Website/README.md

 Fantastic lesson in UI/UX design

-During this project I was introduced to the fundementals of UI/UX design,
+During this project I was introduced to the fundementals of UI/UX design, React file and folder structure for a highly aesthetic website, and how to form media queries for satisfactory responsiveness covering almost all devices

 ### What is UI / UX?